FerinT/timeshare/README.md

 ## What still needs to be done..<br />
 1. The Readme/install guide must be produced.
 PS easy enough for mom and dad to install.
+2. Advert needs to be deleted when all the timeslots are taken

 ## Email Help
  1. Clone swiftmailer at https://github.com/swiftmailer/swiftmailer.git and replace the empty swiftmailer file in our project